samueltuoyo15/Dokugen/README.md

 # Dokugen: Your README.md Generator 🦸
-### current version 2.9.7 🤗
+### current version 2.9.8 🤗

 A CLI tool to automatically generate high-quality README files for your projects.
 Spend less time on documentation and more time building!

 ## Description

-Dokugen scans your project, analyzes the file structure and code, and then generates a comprehensive README.md file based on your project type and key characteristics.
+Dokugen scans your project, analyzes the file structure and codebase, and then generates a comprehensive README.md file based on your project type and key characteristics.
 It supports various languages and frameworks, including JavaScript/TypeScript, Python, Go, and more.
 It also asks you key questions like "Does your project use Docker?" to improve the output.

 ## Installation